 This is the Master System cover and for some reason it features (or at least, it looks like) a realistic drawing of the previous photo cover.
 Why a drawing (if it’s really a drawing) instead of an actual photo, I have no idea.

 This is the Super Nintendo/SNES cover and again, I have no idea why it features a similar photo with different models, but at least it looks better than the original cover, albeit with the same poses and clothes.
-If you’re going to do something remotely different, why not go all the way and make it totally different?
+If you’re going to do something slightly different, why not go all the way and make it totally different?

 Anyway, time to boot this gromet (whatever that is):

 As you can see, the intro is very similar to the original with the return of the car license plate but the title theme isn’t as memorable.
 However, I have to give Epyx props for the main menu, which is entirely original and different from the traditional menu screens.
 How different it is, you ask?
 Why, instead of a row of options, it features our beach-goers on the beach surrounded by extreme sport equipment and a convertible VW Beetle (which isn’t featured in any event because this isn’t a driving game).
-You then control a seagull which hops around each person or equipment (to access the event it represents in practice mode), the Beetle’s license plate (to access the technical options, like sound and graphics) or two signs in each side of the lower screen (left to access the competition mode and right to exit back to DOS).
+You then control a seagull which hops around each person or equipment (to access the event it represents in practice mode), the Beetle’s license plate (to access the technical options, like sound and graphics) or 2 signs in each side of the lower screen (left to access the competition mode and right to exit back to DOS).

 So, you use the seagull to choose which event you want to practice and right here, you can see the 1st problem this game has in comparison with the previous one: it only features 5 events, while the previous featured 6.
 And none of the previous events return.
 In this sequel, you compete in all new events, which I’ll proceed to analyze one by one:

-Hang-gliding: here you control a girl using a hang-glider and you have to first launch it, then try to stay on the air as much as possible while performing stunts and hit the targets available with water balloons, within the two minutes limit.
+Hang-gliding: here you control a girl using a hang-glider and you have to first launch it, then try to stay on the air as much as possible while performing stunts and hit the targets available with water balloons, within the 2 minutes limit.
 The more stunts you make and the more targets you hit, the more points you get.
 This is the hardest event for me, because the hang-glider is very hard to control and you have to find the right thermal currents to stay in the air (which you can’t see, obviously).

 Snowboarding: This is perhaps the most complete event in the game.
-First you control an helicopter and have to get to the mountain (and even land on top of it) and drop our snowboarder on the slope, who then proceeds to slide down the mountain slope avoiding obstacles and doing stunts.
-The mountain slope is divided in 3 sections: the snowy top, called the Black Diamond, is full of obstacles and cliffs to jump and avoid, a U-shaped rink called the Snowbowl, where you can perform all types of stunts (similar to the skateboard event from the previous game) and a grassy slope (snowboarding on the grass?
-Really?!) called the Obstacle Course, where there’s even more obstacles than the Black Diamond.
+1st you control an helicopter and have to get to the mountain (and can even land on top of it) and drop our snowboarder on the slope, who then proceeds to slide down the mountain slope avoiding obstacles and doing stunts.
+The mountain slope is divided in 3 sections: the snowy top, called the Black Diamond, which is full of obstacles and cliffs to jump and avoid, a U-shaped rink called the Snowbowl, where you can perform all types of stunts (similar to the skateboard event from the previous game) and a grassy slope called the Obstacle Course, where there’s even more obstacles than the Black Diamond.
 After finishing the last section, you arrive at the starting beach and all the points will be added.
 That is, if you don’t fall more than 4 times in the 1st and last sections (there’s no penalty in the Snowbowl).
 The most interesting part, is that you can launch the snowboarder at whatever section you want to start, but you won’t get as many points if you skip any section.

 Bodyboarding: Another fun event, somewhat similar to the Surfing event from the 1st game.
 In this, you start on top of a pier and then fall to the water.
 Then you have to catch a wave and do all sort of stunts without wiping out.
 But the event continues after the wave breaks because then you have to ride the wave all the way to the beach by avoiding swimmers and other obstacles.
 And you can’t fail one single time because if you do, only your board arrives at the beach.